Franz Sigel: Early life

-Civil War
+American Civil War

 Shortly after the start of the war, Sigel was commissioned colonel of the 3rd Missouri Infantry, a commission dating from 4 May 1861.
 He took part in the capture of Camp Jackson in St. Louis by Brig.
 Gen Nathaniel Lyon on 10 May.

 In the summer of 1861, President Lincoln actively sought the support of antislavery, pro-Unionist immigrants.
 Sigel, always popular with the German immigrants, was a good candidate to advance this plan.
 He was promoted to brigadier general on 7 August, to rank from 17 May, one of a number of early politician-generals elevated by Lincoln.

 In June, Sigel led a Federal column to Springfield in southwest Missouri.
 He then moved to Carthage, to cut off the retreat of pro-Confederate Missouri State Guard troops previously defeated by Lyon at Boonville.

 In the subsequent Battle of Carthage on 5 July, Sigel's outnumbered force was driven back by the State Guard.
 The action was strategically insignificant, but did encourage pro-Confederate recruitment.

 Sigel then joined his troops with the army under Lyon, which marched to Springfield in pursuit of the State Guard.
 In the Battle of Wilson's Creek, on 10 August, he led a flanking column which attacked the rear of the rebel force, but was routed.
 After General Lyon was killed, Sigel assumed command of the army, and conducted the retreat to Rolla.

 In early 1862, Sigel was given command of two divisions of the Army of the Southwest under Samuel R. Curtis.
 The army moved through Springfield into Arkansas, and met Confederate troops under Maj.
 Gen. Earl Van Dorn in the Battle of Pea Ridge on 8-9 March.
 Sigel's finest performance was in this battle.
 His troops fought well, and on 9 March he personally directed the Union artillery in the attack which routed the Confederates.